timlassiter11/RedEye/README.md

 `git clone https://gitlab.com/cs4912/2203-red.git`

-This will clone the repository into that directory and you should now see a folder called ***teamred***.
+This will clone the repository into that directory and you should now see a folder called ***2203-red***.
 ### VS Code and Python
 If you chose to add right click items for VS Code during installation you can simply right click on the folder and select ***Open with Code***.
 You can also open VS Code and select ***Open Folder***.